wbazant/markerAlignmentsPaper/paper.md

 ## Results from EukDetect given unknown species

 Running EukDetect on each of the samples produces an empty list of results for 219 samples, and some results for 119 samples.
-Of these, 76 are one taxon of the same genus as the source species in the hold-out set, which is arguably the most correct result possible.
+Of these, 76 are one taxon of the same genus as the source species in the hold-out set.
 17 are one taxon of a different genus, and 26 are more than one taxon.

 Running `bowtie2` and keeping samples which have any reads mapped - that is, applying no filtering - reports results for 301 of the samples.
 We investigate it by applying some of EukDetect's filters in turn.
 The first filter based on query length has no effect as we are using simulated reads.
 The second filter applied by EukDetect, based on the MAPQ field, reduces the number of samples with any mapped reads to just 156, additionally requiring reads mapping to two different markers in a taxon narrows down the list further to 133, and also requiring four reads fully accounts for all missing results.
 Skipping the MAPQ >= 30 field and only requiring two markers and four reads in a taxon reports results for 206 samples.
 This shows that the choice of filtering rules is key to sensitive detection of organisms using mapped reads.

+Re-running EukDetect modified to filter on MAPQ >= 5 reports some results for 160 values: 78 are one taxon of the same genus, 13 are one taxon of a different genus, and 69 are more than one taxon.

 \newpage